 We are proud to honour our commitment to the memory of the nurses who died with the sinking of AHS Centaur in 1943 by supporting development of the nursing profession by acknowledging academic achievements of new graduates.
 We award an annual silver medal for nurses undertaking undergraduate degrees.

 Criteria for awarding the Centaur Joy Croker silver medal:

-- The prize is awarded for the highest grade point average (GPA) in a nursing subject studied throughout a 3 year (or equivalent) undergraduate degree
+- The prize is awarded for the highest grade point average (GPA) in the undergraduate nursing degree.

 - The awardees are advised that their name and photo may appear on our website, unless otherwise requested.

 The prize is available to all Queensland Universities providing undergraduate nursing degrees.